nterreri/thesis/report/appendix.md

 The survey gathered 222 data points in total (see Chapter 5).
 The same split was used for the training and testing of both classifier implementations used.
-The single-label categorizers used in the project are provided by the nltk through the TextBlob package: a Naive Bayes classifier and a Maximum Entropy classifier.
+The single-label categorizers used in the project are provided by the NLTK through the TextBlob package: a Naive Bayes classifier and a Maximum Entropy classifier.

-The data splitting logic in the *categorize* package by default simply takes 10% of the labelled data set for training, and another 10% for developement:
+The data splitting logic in the *categorize* package by default simply takes 10% of the labelled data set for training, and another 10% for development:

 ~~~ python
 #categorize/dataset_splitting.py